RuneL89/Task-planner-9000/replit.md

 ## Recent Changes (October 2025)

-### Navigate to Task from Deadline Bar
+### Navigate to Task from Deadline Bar (Updated October 2025)
-- **Smart Navigation**: Clicking a task in the sidebar's deadline sections (overdue, today, upcoming) now automatically navigates to that task on the canvas
+- **One-Click Navigation**: Clicking a task in the sidebar now expands all parent tasks AND zooms to the target in a single click (no more double-click required)
+- **Improved Timing**: Extended timeout to 600ms ensures expand/collapse mutations complete before zooming
+- **Smart Navigation**: Automatically navigates to any task on the canvas from sidebar deadline sections (overdue, today, upcoming, no deadline)
 - **Intelligent Collapse/Expand**: All other main tasks collapse while the target task's main task expands, reducing visual clutter
-- **Smooth Zoom**: Canvas automatically zooms and pans to center on the clicked task with a 1.5x zoom level for optimal visibility
+- **Optimized Zoom Level**: Canvas zooms to center on clicked task with 1.0x zoom level (reduced from 1.5x) for better overview visibility
 - **Multi-level Support**: Properly expands all ancestors in the chain, ensuring deeply nested tasks are visible even when intermediate parents are collapsed

 ### Enhanced Completed Tasks View